Surface Duo 2 upgrades just about everything. But what about the software?

-Microsoft's Surface Duo 2, announced today at the company's virtual Surface event, looks like it's addressed a lot of the previous Duo's shortcomings: sometimes sluggish performance, only one camera and a lack of 5G.
+Microsoft's Surface Duo 2, announced today at the company's virtual Surface event, looks like it's addressed a lot of the previous Duo's shortcomings: sometimes sluggish performance, one camera and a lack of 5G.
 Whether it can compete with the Samsung Galaxy Fold 3 remains to be seen, but the Duo finally has 5G, more cameras, a faster processor and even a side display.
-The Duo 2 starts at $1,499 and is available for preorder, arriving October 5.
+The Duo 2 starts at $1,499 and is available for preorder with an Oct.
+5 release date.
 Here's what you need to know about Microsoft's new Android phone and how it aims to compete.
 Will its performance finally feel better?

 Surface Duo 2 design: A new Glance Bar on the hinge

-The Duo 2 looks the same at first as last year.
-It's still like a folding all-glass Moleskine book, with two separate screens connected by a hinge, as opposed to one continuous bendable display like the Galaxy Fold 3 and Z Flip 3.
-It folds back into a tent mode and can also open up to see both screens at once, or flip back to use just one screen.
+The Duo 2 looks the same, at first.
+It's like a folding all-glass Moleskine book, with two separate screens connected by a hinge, as opposed to one continuous bendable display like the Galaxy Fold 3 and Z Flip 3.
+It folds back into a tent mode and can open up to see both screens at once, or flip back to use just one screen.
 Glass covers the front and back panels, just like before.

-There's one big new feature: a strip running down the side of the Duo 2's hinge called a Glance Bar that can show battery life and notifications, sort of like edge displays on other phones have had.
+There's one big new feature: A Glance Bar strip running down the side of the Duo 2's hinge that can show battery life and notifications, sort of like edge displays other phones have had.
 Considering the folded-up Duo 2 doesn't have an outer screen on the other side, this could be useful for incoming calls.
 That Glance Bar looks very useful, though.

 Microsoft beefs up the Surface Duo's processor and storage